Fatality data collection method ::

 Validating number of deaths

 Our total was 522, versus CDC Wonder database total of 519.
 The ages of victims, however, were significantly different.
 Our data shows 73 additional child deaths (≤ 9 years) and CDC data shows 88 additional adult deaths (≥ 50 years).
 Certainly, the adult deaths, 50-69 years old, may involve a number of family dog attacks that never reach the media.
-In the older categories, ≥ 70 years, there may be a number of "struck by dog deaths" that our nonprofit already excludes from our data.
+The older age group, ≥ 70 years old, may include multiple "struck by dog deaths" that our nonprofit already excludes from our data.

 During this 15-year period, our data captured 96 adults, ages 50-69 years old, killed by dogs (CDC=151).
 Pit bulls inflicted 73% (70) of these deaths, which is 10 times more frequently than the next closest breed, German shepherds (7 deaths), and over 2.5 times more frequently than all other breeds combined (26 deaths).
-Thus, despite a lack of news reports for 55 adults (50-69 years) killed by dogs, the only known evidence indicates that pit bulls are the chief perpetrators.
+Thus, despite a lack of news reports for 55 adults (50-69 years) killed by dogs, the only known evidence indicates that pit bulls are the chief perpetrators of these fatal attacks.

 How breeds & mixed-breeds are tracked

 "Mixed-breeds" are tracked according to the dog's predominant breed.
 For instance, if a rottweiler-mix is predominantly rottweiler, it is tracked in the rottweiler category.
 When both breeds are known, such as a rottweiler-boxer mix, the predominant breed is always listed first.
 When there are no prevailing breed characteristics or if the only information known is "mixed-breed," the dog is tracked in the mixed-breed category.
-Mixed-breeds are commonly part of multi-dog attacks.
+Mixed-breeds are often part of pack attacks on Indian reservations.

 The effect of multi-breed attacks